-This week is Crohn’s and Colitis Awareness week.
+Crohn’s and Colitis Awareness week was developed to raise awareness and increase understanding of these common diseases.
 Crohn’s disease and Ulcerative Colitis, together referred to as Inflammatory Bowel Disease, are serious illnesses that affect more than 5 million people worldwide.
 We would like to shed some light on these diseases, the treatments, and the interactions between the microbiome and IBD.Read More

 DNA Genotek's Microbiome Collection and Stabilization Blog

 The human microbiome is one of the hottest topics of interest in the scientific community.
 The microbes in and on a healthy human adult are estimated to at least equal the number of human cells, which highlights the need for the scientific and medical community to better understand the broader impact on health and susceptibility to certain diseases/conditions and chronic illnesses.
 In particular, the gastrointestinal microbiome has captured the attention of researchers with stool specimens offering the most accessible means of assessing the gut microbial community.
 However, there are few publications that focus on methods for collecting stool samples for large, population-based studies.Read More